Chester Bennington: Music producer

 Bennington executive-produced the 2012 debut EP Us–You for Los Angeles hard rock band Hellflower, which is fronted by his long-time friend and Director of Activities (D.O.A.)
 Church.
+Bennington also served as Executive Producer on Julien-K’s debut album ‘’Death To Analog’’, which was released in 2009.

 Filmography

 Bennington made a cameo appearance in the 2006 film Crank as a customer in a pharmacy.
 He later appeared as a horse-track spectator in the film's 2009 sequel, Crank: High Voltage.
 Bennington also played the role of the ill-fated racist Evan in the 2010 film Saw 3D.
-He was one of several rock musicians who spoke about the industry on Jared Leto's 2012 documentary, Artifact.
+He was one of several rock musicians who spoke about the industry in Jared Leto's 2012 documentary, Artifact.

 Bennington was working with Church on developing an upcoming television show, Mayor of the World, with executive producer Trip Taylor.
+Bennington also appeared on the pilot episode of the series ‘’My Dad Rocks’’ which featured rockstar Dad’s.